rtfeldman/elm-sorter-experiment/README.md

 Set.union : Sorter a -> Set a -> Set a -> Set a
 ```

-Since it uses the given `Sorter` to sort the sets, the order of the two sets
+Since it uses the given `Sorter` to sort the combined set, the two `Set` arguments
-does not matter.

-> Alternatively, `union` could be renamed to `insertAll` and could be documented in terms of "inserting all the values from one set into the other" instead of being called `union`, which is an operation where order is not supposed to matter.
-See `Dict.insertAll`.
+can be passed in any order and it will give the same answer.

 `Set.diff` and `Set.intersect` have been removed in favor of using `keepIf` and `dropIf`,
 which work nicely with `Set.memberOf`: